Jack Stewart (ice hockey): Playing career

 Stewart played junior hockey with the Portage Terriers of the Manitoba Junior Hockey League in 1935–36 and 1936–37, where he was discovered by a Winnipeg businessman who suggested that James Norris, owner of the Detroit Red Wings, sign him.
 He was sent to play his first season of professional hockey for the team's minor league affiliate, the Pittsburgh Hornets of the International-American Hockey League (IAHL).
 He recorded one assist in 48 games in the 1937–38 season.

 Partway through his second season with the Hornets, the Red Wings recalled Stewart as part of a bid to shake up their team which had been struggling.
 He appeared in 32 games in his NHL rookie season of 1938–39, and immediately established himself as a physical presence.
 He played in all 48 games for Detroit in 1939–40; his lone goal on the campaign was the first of his career.
-Stewart and the Red Wings reached the Stanley Cup final in both 1941 and 1942, but lost to the Boston Bruins and Toronto Maple Leafs, respectively.
+Stewart and the Red Wings reached the Stanley Cup Finals in both 1941 and 1942, but lost to the Boston Bruins and Toronto Maple Leafs, respectively.
 In his fifth season, 1942–43, Stewart was named to the NHL first All-Star team on defence and helped lead the Red Wings to the NHL regular season title.
-Reaching the final for the third consecutive season, Detroit defeated Boston to win the Stanley Cup.
+Reaching the Cup Finals for the third consecutive season, Detroit defeated Boston to win the Stanley Cup.
 Stewart scored one goal, added two assists and had 35 penalty minutes in ten playoff games.

 Stewart's NHL career was interrupted by the Second World War in 1943.
 He remained in Canada, serving as a Leading Aircraftman in the Royal Canadian Air Force and playing hockey for the Montreal RCAF and Winnipeg RCAF teams between 1943 and 1945.
 Upon his return to the NHL, Stewart was paired up with Bill Quackenbush on the Red Wings defence.
 He went on to earn four additional all-star selections: he was named to the second team in 1945–46 and 1946–47, and to the first team again in 1947–48 and 1948–49.
 Additionally, he played in the first four National Hockey League All-Star Games, held between 1947 and 1950.
 Not known for his offence, Stewart never scored more than five goals in a season, and his career high of 19 points was set in 1947–48.
 He won his second Stanley Cup with the Red Wings in 1950 as they defeated the New York Rangers in double overtime of the deciding seventh game.